Tuesday, March 4, 2008

 I have dropped off the circuit for most of the semester, due to... well, the semester's existence.
 However, a friend did share this gem with me.

 This video about the writers' strike is funny, and fitting.
-I hope I am not infringing copyright by sharing it with y'all.

 Find the original page here.